The Sudanese Minister of

 Religious Affairs and Endowments has appointed five commissioners to

-investigate a series of attacks on the Sudan Church of Christ (SCOC) Jabarona,
+investigate a series of attacks on the Sudanese Church of Christ (SCOC) Jabarona,

 which took place in December 2019 and January 2020.